sunsige/coursera/Cloud Security Basics - University of Minnesota/Module_2.md

 ## Question 4

-Which of the following is an example of a network with a layered defense?
+Which of the following is an example of a network with a layered defence?

 - **It blocks the attacker from connecting directly to the target.
 The attacker must first penetrate a host that is reachable and that connects to the target.**
 - It blocks Layer 2 traffic from entering the local site.
 The traffic must include Layer 3 addressing.
 - It deploys Network Address Translation to block inbound internet connections.

-*Note: The layered defense requires the attacker to perform multiple attacks.*
+*Note: The layered defence requires the attacker to perform multiple attacks.*

 ## Question 5